GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (136) .md

 **Effect**: You touch a creature or object to grant it protection against fire.
 Fire attacks against the warded creature have disadvantage.
 Additionally, it cannot be set ablaze- even by the effects of a fire attack's critical hit.
 This does not prevent molten material from melting a warded creature.

-**At Higher Tiers**: Each tier beyond minimum increases the duration by 15 minutes.
+**At Higher Tiers**: Each tier beyond minimum increases the duration by 15 minutes, or reduces the casting time by 1 action (to a minimum of 1 action), your choice.

 **Critical Failure**: You touch the creature and a flash of flame jets from them, inflicting a fire attack against you.